 February 6, 2016 Eagle Watch at Kinzua Dam 8 am until 2 pm

 Join us at the Corps of Engineer’s Visitor Center for a program on The PA Game Commission’s Bald Eagle Restoration effort and Bald Eagle viewing opportunities at the dam and tailwater area.
 Jamestown Audubon Society volunteers will be on hand to assist with locating eagles and interpreting behaviors observed.

 There is no charge for the event.
 Individuals and groups are welcome.
 No reservations are required.

 Kinzua Dam Visitor Center is located near Warren, on Route 59 six miles east of Route 6.

 Donations to the Game Commission and proceeds from all sales bolster the Game Commission's efforts to preserve, conserve and manage Pennsylvania's wildlife resources and habitats.
 You might enjoy the 2016 Wild Bird Calendar or the Birds of Pennsylvania Field Guide among other books, patches, apparel and more.

 The bald eagle's history in Pennsylvania is a precarious one.
 Only 30 years ago, we had a mere three nests left in our entire state.
 With the help of the Canadian government, several agencies including the Pennsylvania Game Commission brought bald eagle chicks back to their states to reintroduce bald eagles to the Northeast.
 Today, Pennsylvania boasts more than 250 nests.
-This documentary is the story of that success.
+This 22-minute documentary is the story of that success.